Niklaus Wirth: Wirth's law

+In 1995, he popularized the adage now named Wirth's law.
+In his 1995 paper "A Plea for Lean Software" he attributed the following to Martin Reiser phrasing it as, "Software is getting slower more rapidly than hardware becomes faster."

 Publications

+The April 1971 Communications of the ACM article "Program Development by Stepwise Refinement", concerning the teaching of programming, is considered to be a classic text in software engineering.
+The paper is considered to be the earliest work to formally outline the top-down method for designing programs.
+The article was discussed by Fred Brooks in his influential book The Mythical Man-Month and was described as "seminal" in the ACM's brief biography of Wirth published in connection to his Turing Award.

+The 1973 textbook, Systematic Programming: An Introduction, was described as a quality source for mathematicians desiring to understand the nature of programming in a 1974 review.
+The cover flap, of the 1973 edition, stated the book "... is tailored to the needs of people who view a course on systematic construction of algorithms as part of their basic mathematical training, rather than to the immediate needs of those who wish to be able to occasionally encode a problem and hand it over to their computer for instant solution."
+Described in the review as a challenging text to work through, it was nevertheless recommended as useful reading for those interested in numerical mathematics.

-His book, written jointly with Kathleen Jensen, The Pascal User Manual and Report, served as the basis of many language implementation efforts in the 1970s and 1980s in the United States and across Europe.
+In 1974, The Pascal User Manual and Report, jointly written with Kathleen Jensen, served as the basis of many language implementation efforts in the 1970s (BSD Pascal), and 1980s in the United States and across Europe.

-His article Program Development by Stepwise Refinement, about the teaching of programming, is considered to be a classic text in software engineering.
 In 1975, he wrote the book Algorithms + Data Structures = Programs, which gained wide recognition.
-Major revisions of this book with the new title Algorithms + Data Structures were published in 1985 and 2004.
+Major revisions of this book with the new title Algorithms & Data Structures were published in 1986 and 2004.
 The examples in the first edition were written in Pascal.
-These were replaced in the later editions with examples written in Modula-2 and Oberon respectively.
+These were replaced in the later editions with examples written in Modula-2 and Oberon, respectively.

-His textbook, Systematic Programming: An Introduction, was considered a good source for students who wanted to do more than just coding.
-The cover flap of the sixth edition (1973) stated the book "... is tailored to the needs of people who view a course on systematic construction of algorithms as part of their basic mathematical training, rather than to the immediate needs of those who wish to be able to occasionally encode a problem and hand it over to their computer for instant solution."
-Regarded as a challenging text to work through, it was sought as imperative reading for those interested in numerical mathematics.

-In 1992, he and Jürg Gutknecht published the full documentation of the Oberon OS.
+In 1992, Wirth and Jürg Gutknecht published the full documentation of the Oberon operating system.
 A second book, with Martin Reiser, was intended as a programming guide.